HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/output-files.md

 `subpop` – Values in this column are the names of the nodes as defined in the `geodata` file given by the user.

-`outcome_variable_1, outcome_variable_2, ...` - one column for each different outcome variable as defined in the config, containing the value of the number of individuals in the described compartment in that subpopulation at the given date.&#x20;
+`outcome_variable_1, outcome_variable_2, ...` - one column for each different outcome variable as defined in the config, containing the value of the number of individuals in the described compartment in that subpopulation at the given date ;

 ## HNPI (observation model parameter intervention values)